Holiday Party Guide

 Leave the Décor to the Pros:

-Although Shelbyville’s historic Science Hill Inn was a renowned prep school for young ladies from 1825 to 1939, it is best known today for its holiday bazaar.
+Although Shelbyville’s historic Science Hill School was a renowned prep school for young ladies from 1825 to 1939, it is best known today for its holiday bazaar.
 Talk about passion and dedication to Christmas, each room is themed and covered with Christmas trees, lights, decorations, trimmings and more.
-The dining area will dish up fine Kentucky fare – fresh Kentucky trout, Kentucky country ham, the legendary Hot Brown open-faced sandwich swaddled in cheese sauce, fried chicken – the restaurant at Science Hill Inn provides the perfect treat after browsing these merry halls.
+The dining area will dish up fine Kentucky fare – fresh Kentucky trout, Kentucky country ham, the legendary Hot Brown open-faced sandwich swaddled in cheese sauce, fried chicken – Red Lion provides the perfect treat after browsing these merry halls.

 Create a guest list: